ove/ove-apps/README.md

 * [Networks](./packages/ove-app-networks) - supports visualisation of networks with node-link diagrams using the OVE framework.
 * [SVG](./packages/ove-app-svg) - supports rendering SVG using the OVE framework.
 * [Videos](./packages/ove-app-videos) - supports playing videos using the OVE framework.
+* [Whiteboard](./packages/ove-app-whiteboard) - creates a whiteboard that can be used within the OVE framework.